Building Programmes

 Schools

 Zisize has assisted several schools with funds to build additional classrooms.
-Our money and contributions from Operation Jumpstart, Goldfields and the Jeffcott Trust has increased Mpontshini’s facilities in 1998 from one concrete classroom with unpainted interior (right of photo below) and the hut (left of photo below), which housed 50 children to 12 classrooms, 8 toilets, 4 water tanks, a piped supply of water, an admin block/store, a community/school hall and gardens in 2005.
+Contributions from Zisize - The Heaton Lee Memorial Trust, Operation Jumpstart, Goldfields and the Jephcott Trust have increased Mpontshini’s 1998 facilities from one concrete classroom for 92 children (right of photo below) and the hut, which housed 50 children (left of photo below) to 12 classrooms, 8 toilets, 4 water tanks, a piped supply of water, an admin block/store, a community/school hall and gardens by 2005.

 Ekukhanyeni

-Funds from Zisize and Ingwavuma Orphan Care have enabled the building of a six roomed house for Ekukhanyeni Home.
-IOC funded the first three rooms (below left in white) and Zisize - The Heaton Lee Memorial trust funded an additional two bedrooms (below right) and a large living room and roofing in passageway.
+Funds from Ingwavuma Orphan Care enabled us to build two of the first three rooms of Ekukhanyeni Children's refuge (below left) in 2002/2003.
+Zisize - The Heaton Lee Memorial Trust funded the third and a subsequent addition of two bedrooms (below right), a large living room and roofing in passageway during 2003 to 2006.

 Child headed household building programme

-so we have begun a programme of building one or two roomed cottages for the most needy.
-We provide the materials and a local builder trains the eldest boy usually in his late teens or twenties to make blocks and to build and then he makes his own home, with whatever support is necessary.
-Sibusiso is the first.
+Zisize has begun a programme of building one or two roomed cottages for the most needy.
+We provide the materials and engage the services of a local builder.
+Where there is a boy (late teens or twenties) in the household, he helps.
+Sibusiso was the first to receive this help.
 He and his four younger siblings had been squatting in a derelict government house but were about to be evicted.
 He and his younger brother Mpendulo made the blocks (below).
 Zisize had paid for Sbu to have driving lessons.
-His driving licence and matric made him eligible for a job at the hospital so with his wages he has extended the original two rooms to create this home for himself and his siblings.
+His driving licence and matric made him eligible for a job at the hospital so with his wages he has extended the original two rooms to create this home (below right) for himself and his siblings.

 ^ back to top